mjopenglsdl/small3d/README.md

 bii cpp:configure -G"Visual Studio 11 2012"

 bii cpp:configure -G"Visual Studio 12 2013"

+bii cpp:configure -G"Visual Studio 14 2015"

+*If you are using VS2015, install the latest version of CMake and make sure you use it.
+The one currently deployed with bii does not support VS2015.*

 **Windows - MinGW**: No problems.
 Many thanks to foonathan (Twitter & GitHub) for showing me how to solve my console output issue on that platform.